Rusydy/SaitamaModetoBeatDevin/README.md

 # Saitama MODE to Beat DEVIN

+## Description

 This is a simple project to demonstrate how I try to keep relevant in the tech industry.
 I am a big fan of anime and manga of Saitama.

+## How to run

+I use repl.it to run my code.
+This way I can save time and focus on the code.